As you have come to know and love it, Rush Limbaugh hosting the most listened to radio talk show in America.

 Make people feel sorry for him.

-Recent polling data indicates that while a president still suffers significantly low job approval, voters still give high approval to him personally, Thompson said.
+Recent polling data indicates that while the president still suffers significantly low job approval, voters still give high approval to him personally, Thompson said.

 That's because the establishment has protected him.

-Voters don't think he's an evil guy who's out to change the United States for the worse.
+Voters don't think he's an evil guy who's out to change the United States for the worse, even though many of the same survey respondents agree that his policies have harmed the country, Thompson said.

-Okay, means can't mean um, can't be honest.
+Okay, means, okay, can't mean, can't be honest.

 God, his heart's in the right place.